patrodriguez108/bernies-bistro-practice/README.md

 Currently, the recipe system lists recipes in whichever order they happen to be.
 Bernie would like to see the recipes listed alphabetically by name.
 (See Figure 4.)

 ![optional feature animation](readme-assets/optional-animation.gif)
 *Figure 4*.
-Listing and recipes in alphabetical order by name.
+Listing recipes in alphabetical order by name.